armory3d/armory_docs/getting_started/tutorial2.md

-# Scene 2 - Physics
+# Tutorial 2 - Physics

 This page describes how to build a scene with **physics** and basic **first person camera**.